banks/aacl/README.md

 #### Rule Specificity

-If you grant a rule which is *more* permissive than a rule that currently exists, the current rule will be automatically deleted since it is now logically useless.
+If you grant a rule which is *more* permissive than one or more rules that currently exist, the current rules will be automatically deleted since they are now logically useless.

 ### Checking Permissions